OOCSS - Object Oriented CSS

 Then we can use the following HTML (notice how classes are used to change the appearance).

-This recommendation tells us that we should avoid writing styles that are location-dependent.
-The main motivation is that objects should look the same regardless of their location and position.
+We should avoid writing styles that are location-dependent.
+The main motivation is that objects should look the same regardless of their location.

-Content refers to the objects as media, images, paragraphs, which are nested inside other elements that serve as containers.
+Content refers to objects such as media, images, paragraphs, which are nested inside other elements that serve as containers.

-Styles used for content objects (elements) should be independent of the container class so that it can be used without restrictions on their parent objects (elements).
+Styles used for content objects (elements) should be independent of the container class, allowing them to be used independently of their parent objects (elements).
 Take a look at the following example.

 .widget {